 Tolerance & Withdrawal

-Both tolerance and withdrawal are biological factors that lock people into a cycle of addiction out of fear and desperation.
+Tolerance, dependence, and withdrawal are biological factors that lock people into a cycle of addiction in order to avoid negative effects.

 The body’s physiological systems are those pertaining to its physical and chemical workings.
 It is a part of the expected functioning of the body, regulating automatic processes that occur inside the body (like sweating when stressed).